 It is a deciduous tree growing to 5-10 m tall, belonging to the subfamily Prunoideae.
 The fruit is a drupe, with a single large seed encased in hard wood (called the "stone" or "pit"), yellow or whitish flesh, a delicate aroma, and a skin that is either velvety (peaches) or smooth (nectarines) in different cultivars.
 The flesh is very delicate and easily bruised in some cultivars, but is fairly firm in some commercial cultivars, especially when green.
 The seed is red-brown, oval shaped and 1.5-2 cm long.
 Peaches, along with cherries, plums and apricots, are stone fruits (drupes).

 Peaches can be peeled or unpeeled, as desired.
-Take a sharp knife, slice it from the top to remove the stem and then cut it into half from the centre.
-Cut the half portion into another half and remove the seeds from centre.
-Chop ingredients by cutting them in small pieces approximately ¼ inch in diameter, although the chopped food doesn't need to be exactly the same size.
-If the recipe calls for the ingredients to be "coarsely chopped," make the pieces slightly larger.
+Take a sharp knife, slice it from the top to remove the stem and then cut it vertically into half from the centre.
+Cut the half portion into another half vertically and remove the seed from the centre.
+Cut each portion into long strips of the desired thickness.
+Line all the strips together on the chopping board and chop by horizontally by cutting them in small pieces approximately ¼ inch in diameter, although the chopped food doesn't need to be exactly the same size.
+If the recipe calls for the ingredients to be "roughly chopped," make the pieces slightly larger.

-To make the peach puree, peel, core and chop fresh peach into medium chunks.
-Toss with sugar and cook until fruit is soft and sugar is just starting to caramelize.
-Puree in a food processor until smooth.
-Chill and preserve it in a sterilized bottle for further use.
+To make the peach puree, peel, chop it into halves, remove the seed and cut the fresh peach into medium sized cubes.
+Combine the peach cubes with sugar in a broad non stick pan and cook until fruit is soft and sugar is just starting to caramelize.
+Cool slightly and puree in a food processor until smooth.
+Preserve it in a sterilized bottle in the deep freezer for further use.

 How to Select